City Guide for: Conwy, UK

 Airport

-The nearest airport to Conwy is Liverpool John Lennon Airport (LPL), located approximately 50 miles (80 km) away.
-Manchester Airport (MAN) is another option, situated around 70 miles (113 km) from Conwy.
-From either airport, you can take a train or bus to Conwy, or hire a car for greater flexibility.
-Train journeys typically involve a change at a major station such as Chester.
+The nearest airport to Conwy is Liverpool John Lennon Airport (LPL), located approximately 60 miles (97 km) away.
+Manchester Airport (MAN) is another option, situated around 80 miles (129 km) from Conwy.
+From both airports, you can take a train to Conwy, typically requiring a change at a major railway station such as Chester.
+Alternatively, you can hire a car and drive to Conwy, which takes approximately 1.5 to 2 hours depending on traffic.
+Taxi services are also available from both airports, but they can be quite expensive.

 Attractions